-Recent studies have proven that the biggest culprit when it comes to gaining weight and holding onto stubborn fat is actually processed sugar and refined carbohydrates, not dietary fat.
+Recent studies have proven that the biggest culprit when it comes to gaining weight and holding onto stubborn fat is actually processed sugar and refined carbohydrates.

-There are also a handful of other common factors that typically encourage your body to gain weight and store fat, which are much easier to manage once you're clear on the basics of how and why your body stores fat and how it uses fat as a fuel source.
+There are also a handful of other common factors that typically cause your body to gain weight and store fat, which are much easier to manage once you're clear on the basics of how and why your body stores fat and how it uses fat as a fuel source.

-Healthy fats include monounsaturated and polyunsaturated fats, and these can be found in raw untreated plant oils in foods like extra virgin olive oil, avocados and avocado oil, coconut oil, flax seed oil and whole foods such as raw nuts, chia seeds and even dark chocolate.
+Healthy fats include monounsaturated and polyunsaturated fats, and these can be found in cold-pressed plant oils such as, extra virgin olive oil, avocado oil, macadamia oil, flax seed oil and whole foods such as raw nuts, chia seeds and avocados.

 Healthy fats provide a source of efficient fuel for your body and brain and are crucial for optimum cellular and organ function and protection.

 You can learn more about dietary fat in our blog, Good Fats Versus Bad Fats.

-There are lot of misconceptions about "carbs" these days, but the truth is that carbohydrates are an essential macro nutrient and source of fibre, minerals and energy.
+There are lots of misconceptions about "carbs" these days, but the truth is that carbohydrates are an essential macro nutrient and source of fibre, minerals and energy.

-Unrefined, complex carbohydrates like whole grains, beans, potatoes and legumes are your friend and should not be avoided as part of a healthy diet.
+Unrefined, complex carbohydrates like whole grains, beans, legumes and vegetables are your friend and should not be avoided as part of a healthy diet.

-On the other hand, processed and refined carbs are a big problem because they are known to raise insulin, spike blood sugar and encourage your body to over produce insulin and lay down fat.
+On the other hand, processed and refined carbs are a big problem because they are known to raise insulin, spike blood sugar and encourage your body to store fat if not immediately used as a fuel source.

-Refined carbohydrates or simple sugars are typically natural foods found in nature that have been highly processed and stripped of their important nutrients and vital fibres.
-Examples include; white bread, white flour, white sugar, white pasta, white rice, pastries, most breakfast cereals, sports drinks, soft drinks, processed fruit juice etc.
+Refined carbohydrates or simple sugars are typically natural foods that have been heavily processed and stripped of their most important nutrients and fibres.
+Examples include; white bread, white flour, white sugar, white pasta, white rice, pastries, packaged breakfast cereals and processed fruit juice.

-Complex carbs do not send the body into metabolic chaos, instead causing a steady release of energy and nutrients to your body and cells and supporting healthy digestion due to their high quality fibre content.
+Complex carbohydrates do not send the body into metabolic chaos.
+Instead, they cause a steady release of energy and nutrients into your body, that supports healthy digestion, strength and body function.

-When you find an exercise you enjoy, it becomes an important part of your day.
+When you find an exercise you enjoy, it should become a regular part of your daily life.

 If you're trying to lose weight, focus on two key areas:

-- Breaking a sweat - get your heart rate up to a steady level to the point where you break a light sweat for at least 30-45 minutes and do this at least 3 times per week;
+- Break a sweat - get your heart rate up to a steady level to the point where you break a light sweat for at least 30-45 minutes and do this at least 3 times per week;

-- Add some resistance - muscle is the engine in which fat is burned, so to tone up, you need to create some moderate resistance that stimulates your muscles.
-Example exercises include; hiking that incorporates steady inclines, circuit training that incorporates light weights, high intensity interval training, swimming and pilates.
-Choose the activity that's right for you and do it consistently 3-4 times per week to reduce your body fat composition and to see best results.
+- Add some resistance - muscle is the engine in which fat is burned, so to tone up, you need to include moderate resistance training into your exercise routine that stimulates your muscles.
+Examples include; circuit training, cycling, weight training, pilates, hot yoga, interval training and lap swimming.
+Choose the activity that's right for you and do it consistently 3-4 times per week.

 5. Improve Your Sleep